 The purpose of this course is to introduce students to the phenomenon of psychopathology and to the field of abnormal psychology which attempts to understand and treat it in its many forms.
 The course will provide students with a basic understanding of this field and survey a number of the more common psychological disorders that have been explored within it such as clinical depression, bipolar disorder, schizophrenia, eating disorders, anxiety disorders, and personality disorders.
 Assessment, diagnosis, and treatment will also be addressed.
 Class: 3 hours per week.
-Prerequisite: PSY 111.
-(Fa, Sp, Su) 3 credits
+Prerequisite: PSY 111 with a grade of "C-" or better.
+(Fa,Sp,Su) 3 credits